 Directive 2012/12/EU regulates to fruit juices and certain similar products intended for human consumption.
 Key amendments which affect to the fruit juice labeling rules include orange juice, nutrition claims, mixed juices and sugars and sweeteners.
-Directive 2012/12/EC was transposed to national law by Decision 67/2013.
-Detailed information on key changes introduced by the new directive can be found in GAIN report "New EU Fruit Juice Labeling Rules".
+Directive 2012/12/EC was transposed to national law by Decision 1221/2013.